Smokin Zo's BBQ

 We look at where the truck or buffet lands, how guests move, and how long the food needs to hold.

-Pennsylvania has no statewide health or fire reciprocity confirmed for this service area yet.
-We plan the quote around the actual event address, applicable health authority, fire expectations where relevant, and host-site rules.
+Pennsylvania does not currently show a statewide health or fire reciprocity flag in the page data.
+We plan the quote around the actual event address, applicable health authority, fire expectations where relevant, venue rules, parking, and host-site access.
+Law note – No; date noted as No.

 Review note: the goal is simple — protect the food, keep the service plan realistic, and avoid locking in a setup that fails once guests arrive.